 Directory Based Edge Blocking (DBEB)

 The Directory Based Edge Blocking feature lets you reject messages for invalid recipients at the service network perimeter.
-DBEB lets admins add mail-enabled recipients to Office 365 and block all messages sent to email addresses that aren't present in Office 365.
-If a message is sent to a valid email address present in Office 365, the message continues through the rest of the service filtering layers (anti-malware, anti-spam, transport rules).
+DBEB lets admins add mail-enabled recipients to Microsoft and block all messages sent to email addresses that aren't present in Microsoft.
+If a message is sent to a valid email address present in Microsoft, the message continues through the rest of the service filtering layers (anti-malware, anti-spam, transport rules).
 If the address is not present, the service blocks the message before filtering even occurs, and a non-delivery report (NDR) is sent to the sender informing them that their message was not delivered.

 Enabling DBEB requires some user and domain configuration.
 For more information, see Use Directory Based Edge Blocking to Reject Messages Sent to Invalid Recipients.

-To view feature availability across Office 365 plans, standalone options, and on-premises solutions, see Exchange Online Protection Service Description.
+To view feature availability across plans, standalone options, and on-premises solutions, see Exchange Online Protection service description.